kubernetes-sigs/kueue/keps/1224-lending-limit/README.md

   - When cq-b and cq-c's LendingLimit both set:
     - When cq-a's BorrowingLimit unset, cq-a can borrow as much as `(cq-b's LendingLimit + cq-c's LendingLimit)`.
     - When cq-a's BorrowingLimit set, cq-a can borrow as much as `min((cq-b's LendingLimit + cq-c's LendingLimit), cq-a's BorrowingLimit)`.
-- In a ClusterQueue with 2 ResourceFlavors a, b:
+- In a cohort with 2 ClusterQueues cq-a, cq-b and 2 ResourceFlavors rf-a, rf-b:
-  - When rf-b's LendingLimit set, and FlavorFungibility set to `WhenCanBorrow: Borrow`:
+  - When rf-b's LendingLimit set, and cq-a's FlavorFungibility set to `WhenCanBorrow: TryNextFlavor`:
-    - When rf-b's BorrowingLimit unset, cq-a can borrow as much as `cq-b's LendingLimit`.
+    - When rf-a's BorrowingLimit unset, cq-a can borrow as much as `rf-b's LendingLimit`.
-    - When rf-b's BorrowingLimit set, cq-a can borrow as much as `min(cq-b's LendingLimit, cq-a's BorrowingLimit)`.
+    - When rf-a's BorrowingLimit set, cq-a can borrow as much as `min(rf-b's LendingLimit, rf-a's BorrowingLimit)`.

 ### Graduation Criteria